BharatSeva/.github/profile/README.md

 Here’s what I’ve implemented so far:

-- A front-end built with React
+- Two Front-end (User and Healthcare) built with React.js
 - Backend API using Express.js
 - Docker for containerization
 - MongoDB and Firebase as the database
 - OAuth 2.0 and JWT for authentication and session management
+- NodeMailer for email notifications.

 ### Upcoming Features:

 - **Redis** for caching
+- **Kubernetes** for Container orchestration
 - **AWS S3** for cloud file storage
-- **Elasticsearch** for search functionality
+- **Elasticsearch** for search functionality of healthcare
 - **Golang** server for optimized performance
 - **Django** to handle large-scale traffic loads
+- **Prometheus and Grafana** to collect and stores metric data as time-series data, and for analytics and visualization of Express application.

 ### Future Plans:
 - Transition from a monolithic architecture to microservices